zpleunis/dfdt/README.md

 ## Usage

 The `data` directory contains a dedispersed waterfall from repeating sources of FRBs 180916.J0158+65 as detected by CHIME/FRB.
-After installing this module, you can measure the drift rate in this burst, using these lines:
+After installing `dfdt` you can measure the drift rate in this burst using:
 ```python

 import numpy as np